-There’s nothing wrong with a traditional campfire, but there a few circumstance where the Swedish Fire Log might be a good option – at least to get a fire started.
+There’s nothing wrong with a traditional campfire, but there a few circumstances where the Swedish Fire Log might be a good option – at least to get a fire started.

 Get Cooking Quickly –Arriving at the campground late?
 Forgot to make a fire until you’re already hungry?
-If you don’t want to wait for your campfire to burn down to embers, a Swedish Fire Log will allow you get cooking right away.
+If you don’t want to wait for your campfire to burn down to embers, a Swedish Fire Log will allow you to start cooking right away.